-Norethisterone is commonly known as the period delay pill.
-You start taking it 3 days before the start of your period and it can delay your period by up to 17 days.
+Norethisterone is commonly known as period delay tablets.
+You start taking Norethisterone 3 days before the start of your period and it can delay your period by up to 17 days.
 This can be useful for a special event or holiday.
-Your period will come 2 to 3 days after you stop taking it.
+Your period will come 2 to 3 days after you stop taking Norethisterone.

-Norethisterone can also help with Pre-Menstrual Tension (PMT) and a variety of period disorders, or in the treatment of endometriosis and breast cancer. (see next section for further details)
+Norethisterone tablets also help with Pre-Menstrual Tension (PMT) and a variety of period disorders, or in the treatment of endometriosis and breast cancer. (see next section for further details)

 When is Norethisterone used?

-Norethisterone is used for treating conditions caused by hormone imbalance.
-It is prescribed to women who are having problems with or who would like to delay their menstrual cycle.
-It is generally used by women who are of child-bearing age.
+Norethisterone tablets are for treating conditions caused by hormone imbalance.
+Norethisterone is prescribed to women who are having problems with or who would like to delay their menstrual cycle.
+Period delay tablets are obviously mostly used by women who are of child-bearing age.

 - To treat dysfunctional uterine bleeding (heavy, painful or irregular periods);